 - A comfier mattress and proper pillow.

-They tell you not to bring one, but once you’ve been in that queue for a few hours, you’ll definitely regret it if you don’t.
-It was bad for us, but we were able to put our stuff down, had it been muddy, all of our stuff would have been covered.
+Once you’ve been in that queue for a few hours, you’ll definitely regret it if you don’t.
+It was bad for us, but we were able to put our stuff down as the ground was bone dry, had it been muddy, all of our stuff would have been ruined.

 One of the best things about Glastonbury, is that you camp inside the festival and you can bring your own alcohol.